bmehder/sveltekit-get-cats/README.md

 The core protocol of the app remains:

-- `Model` — the complete state of the application, including http request status and fetched data
+- `Model` — the complete state of the application, including HTTP request status and fetched data
 - `Msg` — all valid messages the app can respond to
-- `Cmd` — explicit descriptions of side effects (fetching cats or dogs)
+- `Cmd` — explicit descriptions of side effects
 - `NextModelAndCommands` — the pair of model and command results from handling a message
+- `Frame` — the recorded sequence of message and state snapshots for development-time inspection

 ---